anoobishnoob/Future-Project-Ideas/README.md

 # get a understanding of the functional language Haskell
 self explanatory

+#get an understanding of the C programming language.
+Self explanatory

 # Android and IOS development
 Just going to start some beginner stuff out.
 I have been working on Derek Banes tutorial videos for now.